-Foreign exchange loss
+Foreign exchange gain / (loss)

-The foreign exchange loss recorded in operating expenses for the three months ended 30 September 2022 is mainly attributed to movements to the US Dollar since 30 June 2022.
-There was also a foreign exchange loss due to movements to the US Dollar in the same three-month period in 2021.
+The foreign exchange gain recorded in operating expenses for the three months ended 31 December 2022 is attributed to favorable movements to the US dollar since 30 September 2022.
+The same three-month period in 2021 had unfavorable movements to the US dollar.

-Finance expense
+Finance income / (expense)